tencherry10/til/thoughts/on-error-handling.md

 The solution?

 1. Handle **EVERY** exception.
 If it is handle-able, do it.
 If it is an obvious error, abort the program.
-Don't propagrate the error (unless you are library function).
+Don't propagrate the error (unless you are library function, see aside below).
 1. Guard your functions.
 Before execution assert all invariants.
 Crash if any of them is obviously a programmer mistake.

+Aside.
+The only time where abort soon and abort fast is not an appropriate solution is in a library / framework, where we must allow our client the power to choose how to handle the exception.
+Although, I honestly think the default should still be abort on most exception and then the customer may choose to de-escalate the exception from a simple abort to error reporting.